 Equity and climate change

-Climate change will affect every Australian and many of its impacts are likely to hit low-income households hardest.
+Climate change will affect everyone living in Australia and many of its impacts are likely to hit low-income households hardest.

 Older people, infants and people with disability are particularly at risk during heatwaves, for example, which are predicted to become more frequent and severe in south-eastern Australia.